 How to reach Ranthambore: You can reach there by road or train.
 Jaipur is the closest airport.

-4 Rajasthan Itinerary suggestions: 5 days to 2 weeks
+Rajasthan Itinerary for 5 days extending upto 2 weeks

 The starting point of these Rajsthan Itinerary suggestions is mostly Delhi or Jaipur.
 You should look at spending 2 to 3 nights at each destination depending on the pace you want (perhaps 1 night would suffice at the smaller points of interest in Rajasthan like Mandawa and Bikaner).